ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cache-debugging.md

     <tr>
       <td>Dynamic elements such as <code>&lt;amp-form&gt;</code>, <code>&lt;amp-list&gt;</code>, do not behave as expected.</td>
       <td>Broken or missing CORS headers.</td>
       <td>These components make cross-origin requests from the AMP Cache to your origin.
 By default, browsers block these requests.
-To allow these requests, emit <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS">CORS headers</a> that whitelist <a href="({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/amp-cors-requests.md', locale=doc.locale).url.path}})">all caches</a>.</td>
+To allow these requests, emit <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS">CORS headers</a> that whitelist <a href="https://www.ampproject.org/docs/guides/amp-cors-requests.html">all caches</a>.</td>
     </tr>
     <tr>
       <td>Content is being served that must be removed due to a legal takedown notice.</td>